csae1152/JavaForHighThroughput/README.md

 Starting from the observation that Java responds much faster if you can keep your data in memory rather than going to a database or some other external resource, Lawrey described the kind of problems you hit when you go above the 32GB range that Java is reasonably comfortable in.
 As you’d expect GC pause times become a major problem, but also memory efficiency drops significantly, and you have the problem of how to recover in the event of a failure.

+JVM performance optimization

+A two- to four-second pause is not acceptable for most enterprise applications, so Java application instances are stalled out at 2 to 4 GB, despite their need for more memory.
+On some 64-bit systems, with lots of JVM tuning for scale, it is possible to run 16 GB or even 20 GB heaps and meet typical response-time SLAs.
+But compared to where Java heap sizes should be today, we're still way off.
+The limitation lies in the JVM's inability to handle fragmentation without a stop-the-world GC.
+As a result, Java application developers are stuck doing two tasks that most of us deplore:

+Architecting or modeling deployments in chopped-up large instance pools, even though it leads to a horrible operations monitoring and management situation.
+Tuning and re-tuning the JVM configuration, or even the application, to "avoid" (meaning postpone) the worst-case scenario of a stop-the-world compaction pause.
+The most that developers can hope for is that when a pause happens, it won't be during a peak load time.
+This is what I call a Don Quixote task, of chasing an impossible goal.